-Source: Goldmedia (2021d), Forecasts 2021-2024: Goldmedia analysis
+Source: Goldmedia (2021d), Forecasts 2021-2024: Goldmedia analysis web video revenue of German providers on their own platforms has recently tended to stagnate.57

 According to Goldmedia's forecast, the online video advertising market will grow to around EUR 2.0 billion by 2024.
 This corresponds to a compound annual growth rate (CAGR) of eleven per cent between 2019 and 2024.